Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Boundary Regularity and Alignment of Vorticity Up to the Boundary

 \subsection{Localisation}

-We adopt Solonnikov's method of localisation in the construction of Green's matrices; see p.150, \cite{s1} and p.609, \cite{bb2}.
+We adopt Solonnikov's method of localisation in the construction of Green's matrices; see p.150 in \cite{s1} and p.609 in \cite{bb2}.
 For the convenience of the readers, let us briefly summarise the construction in four steps below:

 {\bf 1.} There exists a finite family of open cover for $\overline{\Omega}$, written as

 where $U_a \cap \Sigma = \emptyset$ for each $a\in\I$, and $U_b \cap \Sigma \neq \emptyset$ for each $b \in \B$.
 Each $U_a$ is known as an interior chart, and each $U_b$ as a boundary chart.